Newport on the Levee

 Newport on the Levee is a dining and attraction destination located on Third Street in Newport, Kentucky.
-It is located adjacent to the Purple People Bridge along the Ohio River and boasts views of downtown Cincinnati and the Ohio River.
-The Levee is only one block away from the East Row Historic District and the Monmouth Street Historic District.
+It is adjacent to the Purple People Bridge along the Ohio River with views of downtown Cincinnati and the Ohio River.
+The Levee is one block away from the East Row Historic District and the Monmouth Street Historic District.
 It is named after the levee that it rests on.

-The area features annual community events like Live at the Levee, Light up the Levee, the Levee Wine Walk, Salute to Service 5K and many more.
-Some of the featured retail and attractions are the 20-screen AMC Theatres megaplex, DartRush Nerf Arena, GameWorks, Garra Fish Spa and much more.
-The main attraction at the Levee is the Newport Aquarium.
-There was a Barnes & Noble Booksellers but it closed in 2019.

-Newport on the Levee stands on the site of the former Posey Flats apartments.
+The area features community events, office, retail, and attractions; its anchor tenant is the Newport Aquarium.

+History

+The site which Newport on the Levee occupies were formerly the Posey Flats apartments, which were listed on the National Register of Historic Places in 1987.
+The Posey Flats were a four-story, twin structure in the Queen Anne architectural style.
+They are still listed on the National Register of Historic places, despite no longer standing.

+Newport on the Levee opened in 2001, constructed on a budget of $200 million.
+On opening, the Levee featured the Newport Aquarium as its anchor tenant, alongside an AMC movie theater, restaurants, a comedy club, and a Barnes & Noble.
+There was also an IMAX theater, which closed in 2003.

+The development added a residential component with Aqua on the Levee, an $80 million expansion which opened to the eastern side of Newport on the Levee in 2016.

-In 2017, AMC Newport on the Levee 20 Theater began a revitalization project with a lease extension for AMC through 2032.
+In 2017, the AMC theater began a revitalization project with a lease extension through 2032.
+The Barnes & Noble location at the Levee closed in 2019.

 On March 16, 2024, a shooting incident took place at Newport on the Levee, injuring three people.